 4. Click "Add Kubeconfig" to access your vCluster.

-1. Once created, you can access this kubeconfig from the terminal directly, or you can download it for later.
+5. Once created, you can access this kubeconfig from terminal directly or you can download it for later.

 Step 5: Deploy an Application to Your vCluster